Malakof/mlops_london_firebrigade/README.md

 This integration allows for seamless operation between script-based data handling and API-driven interactions, supporting a more automated and flexible workflow.

-## 2.2 Features Building Script Usage Guide
+## 2.2 Features Building Usage Guide

 This guide details the usage of the `build_features.py` script, designed to load data, clean it, merge different data sources, and finally save the resulting dataset for modeling.
 This script is a crucial step in the data preparation